JohnPaulNaiju/wytty/README.md

 2. Run npm install for the app code.
 3. Since code is old there will be breaking changes.
 4. Fix the issues and run in expo go app.
-5. Use AI tools vro!
+5. Just use AI for the rest 🤷‍♂️

 ## Thank you :)